yashii19/EchoD/README.md

 ﻿# EchoD, un jeu sur l'environnement

- EcoD est un jeu développé en Java dans le cadre scolaire.
+ EcoD is a game developped with Java for a school project.

- ## Comment compiler
+ ## How to play

 javac *.java